Kernel Machines for Current Status Data: Simulation Study

 We consider the following four failure time distributions, corresponding to the four different data-generating mechanisms: (1) Weibull, (2) Multi-Weibull, (3) Multi-Log-Normal, and (4) an additional example where the failure time expectation is triangle shaped.
-We present below the CSD-SVM risks for each case and compare them to risks obtained by other methods.
+We present below the KM-CSD risks for each case and compare them to risks obtained by other methods.
 The risks are based on 100 iterations per sample size.
 The Bayes risk is also plotted as a reference.
+The Bayes risk was calculated based on the Monte Carlo method where a large number of observations were drawn from the true failure time distribution; the empirical risk was then calculated.

-In Setting 1 (Weibull failure-time), the covariates $Z$ are generated uniformly on $[0,1],$ the censoring variables $C$ is generated uniformly on $[0,\tau],$ and the failure time $T$ is generated from a Weibull distribution with parameters $scale=e^{-\frac{1}{2}Z},\, shape=2$.
+In Setting 1 (Weibull failure-time), the covariates $Z$ are generated uniformly on $[0,1],$ the censoring variables $C$ is generated uniformly on $[0,\tau],$ and the failure time $T$ is generated from a Weibull distribution with parameters $scale=\exp(-0.5Z),\, shape=2$.
 The failure time was then truncated at $\tau=1$.